xpqz/claudews/INSTRUCTIONS.md

 Open the cloned repository in VS Code, select a file, and start the Claude Code extension by clicking the little brown "splash" in the tab bar.

-Execute the following commands to set up the project's initial state:
+After reviewing carefully, execute the following commands to set up the project's initial state:

 ```
 /rules